anjasubasic/KittyCollector/Lab 3/README.md

 2. `DONE`: takes you to `MainActivity`'s tabbed view, so you can stop playing or go to the settings tab to change your preferences or reset the list etc.

-**NOTE**: There is in fact, another hidden button in this screen.
+**NOTE**: There is, in fact, another *hidden button* in this screen.
 What is it?
-Click around to find out...
+Click around to find out... 😏

 ### ⚙️ Settings Tab